Back brace: Corset brace

 A corset brace is similar to a traditional corset.
 It typically has metal or plastic stays to limit forward movement.
 It puts pressure over the belly to take pressure off of the spine and promote healing.

-Posture Brace / Posture Corrector
+Posture brace / posture corrector

 A posture brace or a posture corrector is to help people improve their postures and maintain their bodies in a straight and upright position.

 Posture corrector realign body to its original position by straightening from ankle to knee, pelvis, and shoulders to ear.